Want to improve protection for your cloud applications?

 - Select the template to Monitor all activities

 Microsoft Cloud App Security License

 The price for commercial licenses for Microsoft Cloud App Security varies by program, region and agreement type.
 In the Direct channel, there are ERP standalone list prices.
 Please see details on the pricing configurations here.
 Additionally, if customers want to use the Conditional Access App Control feature of Microsoft Cloud App Security, they must also have at least an Azure Active Directory Premium P1 (AAD P1) license for all users they intend to enable for this feature.

 Licensing plans available to US government customers that include Microsoft Cloud App Security are described in the licensing tables below.
 Additional details can be found in our licensing and pricing descriptions:

-At the end of this, you should have an understanding about information protection, real-time monitoring and threat protection capabilities of office 365 Cloud App Security.
+At the end of this, you should have an understanding about information protection, real-time monitoring and threat protection capabilities of Microsoft 365 Cloud App Security.

 Now I’d like to hear from you:

 Which strategy from today’s post are you going to try first?
 Or maybe I didn’t mention one of your favorite cloud app security tips.

 Either way, let me know by leaving a comment below right now.